NW First Truck: Design

 The truck was a flatbed with covered loading area and with a top over the personnel compartment, which could seat two.

-The loading area was 1720 mm x 3510 mm and had 2,5 tons capacity.
-There are poles in its corners, which carry the roof, most of the rear face wall middle part is tiltable (similar to low divided side wals) as a flatbed rear loading ramp.
+The loading area is 1720 mm × 3510 mm and had 2,5 tons capacity.
+There are poles in its corners, which carry the roof.
+Most of the rear face wall middle part is tiltable (similar to low divided side walls) as a flatbed rear loading ramp.
 The seat for two is in front of the loading area.

 The front axle carries the iron frame via two elliptical leaf springs.
-The wooden front wheels have steel rims with outer diameter of 750 mm.
-The steering column is on the right in front of the driver.
-The rear axle is sprung by two couples of spiral springs.
+The wooden front wheels have steel rims with an outer diameter of 750 mm.
+The steering column is on the right, in front of the driver.
+The rear axle is sprung by two pairs of spiral springs.
 The wheels are wooden with steel rim and outer diameter of 900 mm.

-The vehicle has two, two cylinder flat 120 x 120 mm liquid cooled Benz engines (the same as the 1st Präsident passenger car), which are mounted under the frame behind the rear axle.
-Uniquely, the engines could be operated sequentially depending on the load requirements.
-No 1 engine was started via a cranking handle and had a flywheel attached and No 2 engine without the flywheel was connected via a gear clutch and started by the first engine already running.
-The second engine could be started or switched off anytime during the drive.
-Switching off the second engine cuts the fuel consumption in half.
+The vehicle has two two-cylinder flat 120 mm × 120 mm liquid-cooled Benz engines (the same as the 1st Präsident passenger car), which are mounted under the frame behind the rear axle.
+Uniquely, the engines can be operated sequentially depending on the load requirements.
+The No. 1 engine is started via a cranking handle and has a flywheel attached, and the No. 2 engine, without a flywheel, is connected via a gear clutch and started by the first engine already running.
+The second engine can be started or switched off any time during the drive.

-Another interesting detail is that both engines had vapour cooling - coolant fumes are led to the roof condenser and the water is recycled back into the coolant tanks placed in the vehicle rear, which lowers the water consumption.
+Another interesting detail is that both engines have vapour cooling: Liquid coolant is vapourized in cooling the engine, and the vapour is led to the roof condenser and the liquid water recycled back into the coolant tanks placed in the vehicle rear, reducing the water consumption.

 The gear box is mounted under the frame in front of the rear axle.
 The gears are changed through two gear sticks in front of the driver.
-The truck has 3 gears forward and reverse.
-It was able to reach 20 km/h.
+The truck has three gears forward and reverse.
+It is able to reach 20 km/h.
 The fuel consumption was 4 kg of petrol per 100 km and it was able to climb a 12° angle.